Amiphel/Datafied-first-guided-project-Power-BI-/README.md

 <h1>PROJECT OBJECTIVE</h1>

 The successful execution of this project will empower the police department to make informed decisions, leading to a substantial improvement in crime prevention and law enforcement effectiveness.
 This will not only transforms traditional policing methods but also underscores the significance of a proactive, data-driven approach in addressing the evolving challenges of crime in urban environments.

+<h1>DATA TRANSFORMATION AND CLEANING</h1>

+The dataset was cleaned by removing duplicates, filtering rows and columns, correcting inconsistencies, and ensuring the data is in a suitable format for analysis and visualization.

+**Dataset Before Cleaning**